Rehan-Ahmar/spam-classification/README.md

-# spam-classification
+# Supervised Learning : Spam classification using scikit-learn

-Spam classification using skicit-learn
+This project was created as part of Udacity's Data Scientist for Enterprise nanodegree.